-Learning how to make a pattern from a shirt that you already like the fit of is a great way to get a pattern that you know will be the right size.
+Learning how to make a pattern from a shirt that has a fit you like is a great way to get a pattern that you know will be the right size.
 Nicki LaFoille shows you how to draft a tank top pattern by tracing a tank top onto pattern paper.

 Make a Pattern